Kazungula Bridge: 2021

 On 10 May 2021, the bridge officially opened.

 During the opening ceremony, Botswanan and Zambian officials alongside Botswana President Mokgweetsi Masisi and Zambian President Edgar Lungu congratulated the completion of the project.
 The Democratic Republic of Congo (DRC) President Felix Tshisekedi, Mozambican President Filipe Nyusi, and Zimbabwean President Emmerson Mnangagwa were also present.

 2024

-The section of railway track across the Kanzungula Bridge is currently isolated from both the Zambian and Botswanan railway networks, but is planned to be incorporated into the proposed Mosetse–Kazungula–Livingstone Railway.
+The section of railway track across the Kazungula Bridge is currently isolated from both the Zambian and Botswanan railway networks, but is planned to be incorporated into the proposed Mosetse–Kazungula–Livingstone Railway.